Skip to content

 Possible Drawbacks of Intuitive Eating

-It takes time and effort to untangle oneself from a diet mentality.
-At first, giving yourself unadulterated permission to eat may result in an increase in overeating or binge eating.
+• Potential for weight gain and unhealthy choices: At first, giving yourself unadulterated permission to eat may result in an increase in overeating or binge eating.
 If you stick with the principles, this urge will naturally decline over time.
 Your body needs to learn that every food is allowed, and that you can trust your satiety cues.
 Once nothing genuinely feels off-limits, you will no longer have this drastic desire to eat it all and start over again tomorrow.

 How to Start Practicing Intuitive Eating